Purpose and Intention

 This conference will be led by some of the most knowledgeable and highly regarded voices of the climate change movement.
 The key contributors are recognised internationally for their expertise, their commanding presence, and their proven capacity to identify practical and optimistic strategies for sustainability action.
 Joining these voices with those of artists, healers, parents and youth has seldom been attempted in quite such a way.

-Youth of various ages (13-19) will employ the arts (music, spoken word, dance, visual and performing arts) to communicate their experience of climate change and their vision of sustainability.
-Youth will form a contingent that will join with and present to the entire assembly.
+We are planning (although it’s funding dependant), a separate youth programme that will run parallel to the conference.
+Youth aged 16 – 20 will form a contingent that will join with, and present to, the entire assembly.
 Their ideas will be woven into an action plan that is developed for follow through after the event.
-Documentation in the form of videos and articles, broadcasts and short films will be crafted to disseminate resources and raise consciousness.
 The intention will be to permeate schools and social media with viable options for surviving and thriving in a climate-changing world.

-The Findhorn Foundation and Community are a renown ecovillage, spiritual community and learning centre.
+The Findhorn Foundation and Community are a renown ecovillage, spiritual community and learning centre (See blog post here).
 This conference comes at a time when the art of community building is badly needed.
 Findhorn famously demonstrates the potential of community to develop low-impact settlements and lifestyles.
 Further, Findhorn’s deep roots in the natural world and 50 years of ‘co-creation with the intelligence of nature’ makes it the perfect host for this event.

 The central intention of Climate Change & Consciousness is to encourage the participants (including thousands watching by live-stream) to prioritise their love for the Earth, putting the environment first in order to steward for the children of the future.
 This epitomises the role that Findhorn has long played in raising consciousness for the good of the whole.
 This conference fulfils Findhorn’s essential purpose as a lighthouse beaming forth messages from Mother Nature.